 Love also said it is premature to determine what steps will take place next.

-Page 2 of 3 - The city purchased the land in 2008 for $10,000 and as part of its contract agreed to several conditions which included constructing a concrete parking lot for the use of IMTEC as well as redesigning the existing storm water detention basin in a manner to accommodate a proposed building expansion and construction of the water tower.
+The city purchased the land in 2008 for $10,000 and as part of its contract agreed to several conditions which included constructing a concrete parking lot for the use of IMTEC as well as redesigning the existing storm water detention basin in a manner to accommodate a proposed building expansion and construction of the water tower.
 The city also had to pay the cost of reconstruction of a street around the planned facility expansion.

 Bulard, speaking on behalf of IMTEC, declined to comment.